corda/samples-kotlin/Solana/bridging-token/README.md

     It internally locks the shares received by moving it under Corda Confidential Identity and creates a Corda token equivalent state with additional Solana information.
-  - Creates a “token-equivalent” representation that includes required Solana metadata (mint, destination wallet), the metadata is kooked up from the node configuration
+  - Creates a “token-equivalent” representation that includes required Solana metadata (mint, destination wallet), the metadata is looked up from the node configuration
   - Ensures the recipient (``Shareholder``) has an Associated Token Account (ATA) for that mint;
     if not, submits a Solana transaction to create it.
   - Changes a notary for the “token-equivalent” representation to the Solana Notary